A (re-)introduction to the extensible shell

 }

-In this example, @ i { cd $i; rm -f * } is a lambda expression—an inline function—which takes a argument i, cds to it, and then rm -fs everything in the directory.
+In this example, @ i {cd $i; rm -f *} is a lambda expression—an inline function—which takes an argument i, cds to the directory named in $i, and then rm -fs everything in the directory.
+Blocks of code (“code fragments”) can also be passed around in variables, represented as {commands in curly braces}.
+These blocks of code function like lambda expressions, except that they bind no arguments.

-Nearly everything in es is a function under the hood, and functions are just variables whose names start with fn-.
-Like other variables, functions can be redefined.
+Nearly everything in es is a function under the hood, and functions are just variables whose names start with the prefix fn-.

 let (write = $fn-%write-history; last-cmd = ())